I think it was raining and I think it was cold.

 booting him down every time he tried to get up.

-By then most of the school was in the football field.
+By then most of the school was in the field.

 Eventually the silence alerted the teachers that something was wrong.

-When they finally got to the field they saw the circle,
+When they got to the field they saw the circle,

 encircling Miguel Portela,

-as the rain, the tears, and the snot coated him with wet sand.
+as the drizzle, the tears, and the snot coated him with wet sand.

 It all ended then.